Barclays Mobile Phone Insurance vs. Mobile Phone Insurance Direct

 To help you make an informed decision, we’ve assessed the benefits and disadvantages of the most common types of insurance provider.
 Take a look at how our policies compare to mobile phone insurance from Barclays below.

-In return for a monthly fee, you can receive Barclays mobile phone insurance alongside additional benefits such as travel and breakdown cover.
-If you have a packaged account, this is also a good option for couples; both mobile phones can be insured under the same policy.
+In return for a monthly fee of £14.50, you can receive Barclays mobile phone insurance included in the Tech Pack which will cover 4 devices each worth up to £1,500.
+If you have a packaged account, this is also a good option for couples and families as all phones can be covered under the same policy.

 Compared to other options like Barclays mobile phone insurance, pure play providers usually offer the cheapest policies – without compromising on the quality of service.